triantatria/groupProject-Betwise/ReadMe.md

 - Individuals who want the thrill without financial loss or debt.

 ### Installation and Setup
+- Must have Docker installed to run this application
-(insert instructions on how to run BetWise locally once we have this)
+- (insert instructions on how to run BetWise locally once we have this)

 ### Future Improvements
 - Add multiplayer modes.
 - Implement user profiles with progress tracking across multiple games.
 - Introduce AI-based tutoring for strategic learning in Blackjack.
 - Increase scalablity so games can also be played on mobile devices.

+### Tech Stack
+- Frontend:
+- Backend: Node.js, Express
+- Database: PostgreSQL
+- Authentification:
+- Styling: CSS
+- Containerization: Docker and Docker Compose

 ### Team
 - Connor Edelheit - triantatria - coed8882@colorado.edu